2007 AS Roma–Manchester United F.C. conflict: Incidents in Rome

 Before the match began, riot police positioned themselves only on the Manchester United side of the perspex barrier between the fans.
 After Roma scored their first goal, their fans were allegedly throwing missiles over the barrier into the Manchester United fans.
 After this, reports claim that a section of Manchester United fans pushed around the Stadio Olimpico ground stewards; as a result of this the riot police moved in to gain control of the United crowd.

 The following police action has resulted in Manchester United accusing the Italian police of "hand[ing] out indiscriminate beatings to United supporters" and encouraged witnesses to contact them.
 Many Manchester United supporters and the Independent Manchester United Supporters Association have also claimed the police response was disproportionate and indiscriminate, and that they had targeted the Manchester United supporters.
 Eleven Manchester United supporters and two Roma supporters were taken to hospital following the violence.
 UEFA have launched an investigation and Home Office Minister Vernon Coaker has said that answers were needed into whether or not Italian police had been brutal.

 Amnesty International has also backed calls for an inquiry.
 Achille Serra, head of Rome Police, said the police action was a 'justified response', and said there would be no inquiry unless there were evidence of any alleged police brutality.
 Italian Football Federation President Giancarlo Abete has also defended the policemen on duty at the ground.
 Psychologist Clifford Stott attended the match and was critical of the Italian police, adding "One way of looking at it is that the Italian fans use violence against English fans to provoke the police to have a go at them."
-Footage filmed by United supporters was used as evidence of unfair treatment, including a recording of one female fan being attacked without provocation.
-This film later resulted in an apology to the fan involved from Roma players.